20 July 1969. You sit down at 6 pm and turn on your television set…

 Then it’s over, and the continuity announcer tells you that it’s time to head for Tannochbrae in the 1920s, and another episode of Dr Finlay’s Casebook (1962-1971).

 Is anything more unchanging than Sunday night TV?
-It has always been founded on a bed of ‘sentimental longing or wistful affection for a period in the past’—i.e., nostalgia.
-Anyone over fifty who watched Dr Finlay that night would have been transported to the pleasant idyll of their childhood or young adulthood, a simpler time that existed before they had responsibilities.
+For fifty years it has been founded on ‘sentimental longing or wistful affection for a period in the past’—i.e., nostalgia.
+Anyone over fifty who watched Dr Finlay that night would have been transported to the pleasant idyll of their childhood or young adulthood, a simpler time of life before they were burderned with responsibilities.
 And their own children and grandchildren, if they were interested at all, would have been caught up in the exoticism of a time before innovations in communications had spread communities thin.

-A decade after the night of the moon landing, which occurred 14 months before I was born, I would have been watching All Creatures Great and Small (BBC 1978-1980, 1987-1990) and dreaming of being a veterinary surgeon in 1930s Yorkshire.
-I don’t think it was the sight of James Herriot (Christopher Timothy) with his arm shoved shoulder-deep in a cow that persuaded me that this was a good idea, or even the puppies and kittens being treated in the day surgery.
-I think it had more to do with the strange little motor cars and odd clothes, the beautiful vistas, and the general unharried happiness everyone displayed.
-This past was definitely a foreign country, and one populated by proper ‘characters’.
-My favourite was Siegfried Farnon (Robert Hardy), a figure of near-Dickensian absurdity, who delivered every line as though it needed to reach the gods at Drury Lane, regardless of whether he was out on the moors, at the breakfast table, or calling someone on the surgery's candlestick telephone.
+A decade after the night of the moon landing, and an 8-year-old me would have been watching All Creatures Great and Small (BBC 1978-1980, 1987-1990).
+For a while I dreamt of being a vet, but one from a different historical era.
+I don’t think it was the sight of James Herriot (Christopher Timothy) with his arm shoved shoulder-deep in a cow that persuaded me that this was a good idea, or even the puppies and kittens being treated in the day surgery; I think it had more to do with the strange little motor cars and odd clothes, the vistas unspoilt my modernity, and the general unharried happiness everyone displayed.
+This past was definitely a foreign country, and one populated almost entirely by theatrical eccentrics.
+My favourite was Siegfried Farnon (Robert Hardy), a figure of near-Dickensian absurdity, who delivered every line as though it needed to reach the gods from the stage of the Theatre Royal, regardless of whether he was out on the moors, at the breakfast table, or calling someone on the surgery's candlestick telephone.
 Imagine being on the receiving end of that?

-Nostalgia is always a kind of dream, but it is possible to make distinctions between how different examples of it manage to relate to reality.
-For instance, although All Creatures Great and Small was undoubtedly escapist, it was at least based fairly closely on the memoirs of a real vet, and took pains to visually recreate the period within the constraints of a BBC budget.
+Nostalgia is always a kind of dream, but some dreams are more lucid than others.
+All Creatures Great and Small was undoubtedly escapist, but at least it based its escapism fairly closely on the memoirs of a real vet, and took pains to visually recreate the period within the constraints of a BBC budget.
 Recordings of real news bulletins emerged from the Bakelite wireless sets, and eventually sent the characters off to fight Hitler.
-By the time the series came to a complete stop in 1990, the story had reached the 1950s, and the characters had aged along with the actors who played them.
+By the time the series came to a complete halt in 1990, the story had reached the 1950s and the characters had aged along with the actors playing them.

 Compare that with the ITV series Heartbeat, which began two years later in 1992.
-Initially, this was also based on a series of memoirs—Nicholas Rhea’s Constable books—but that path was soon abandoned.
-Most episodes seemed set in every year of the decade at the same time, and the decade lasted for 18 years.
+Initially, this was also based on a series of memoirs—Nicholas Rhea’s Constable books—but the path of verisimilitude was very quickly abandoned.
+Most episodes seemed to be set in every year of the decade at the same time, and the decade lasted for 18 years.
 By the end, teenagers had unaccountably become 30-somethings without any time appearing to have passed.
 Nobody batted a single mascara-thickened eyelash.
 By rights, the village pub should’ve been barring punks and skinheads, not rockers/mods/hippies (delete as applicable to any given episode at any point in its run).
-It’s hard to imagine what people who actually remember the 1960s thought of it—unless that old saw is a true saw, and those who can remember them weren’t really there…
+What must people who actually lived through the 1960s have thought of it?
+Unless that old saw is a true saw, and those who can remember the decade weren’t really there…

-But the most powerful brand of Sunday night nostalgia has been supplied by Downton Abbey (ITV 2010-2015).
-Since it was set beyond the memory of anyone living, we might be within our rights to call it historical drama, like Wolf Hall.
-We might then imagine that it was built on the same rigorous regime of research.
-But let’s not kid ourselves: Downton Abbey is nostalgia, and in detaching itself from both memory and historical fact, it's a particularly pure blend.
-If anything, it's a memory of other acts of memory—namely, those dramas set in the same era but made forty years earlier, such as Upstairs, Downstairs (ITV 1971-1975; revived with only moderate success by the BBC in 2010) and The Duchess of Duke Street (BBC 1976-1977).
+Of course, the most powerful grade of Sunday night nostalgia in recent years was that supplied by Downton Abbey (ITV 2010-2015).
+Set beyond the memory of anyone alive, we might have expected it to be built on the same rigorous regime of research that underpins historical fiction by the likes of Hilary Mantel.
+But this wasn't historical fiction: it was a very pure form of nostalgia, detached from both memory and recorded fact.
+If anything, it's a memory of other acts of memory—namely, those dramas set in the same era but made forty years ago, such as Upstairs, Downstairs (ITV 1971-1975; revived with only moderate success by the BBC in 2010) and The Duchess of Duke Street (BBC 1976-1977).

 Perhaps if I’d watched Downton Abbey as a prepubescent, I might have revelled in its jolly depiction of an entirely benign feudalism.
-I know plenty of people who did.
-There'd been a mild sort of hierarchy at work in All Creatures Great and Small, with the educated professionals positioned above the horny-handed men of the Dales.
-But the joke was so often on the former—who found themselves socially and sometimes literally (there was a lot of mud on those farms) out of their depths—that I find it difficult not to forgive the fault.
+I know plenty of people who managed it.
+There had been a mild sort of hierarchy at work in All Creatures Great and Small, with the educated professionals positioned above the horny-handed men of the Dales; but the joke was so often on the former—who found themselves socially and sometimes literally (there was a lot of mud on those farms) out of their depths—that I find it difficult not to forgive the fault even now.
 Downton does something quite different.
 In fact, the creator, Julian Fellowes, might have done well if he'd drawn his title from another verse of that Victorian hymn from which James Herriot's series had got its name: 'The rich man in his castle/ The poor man at this gate/ God made them high and lowly/ And ordered their estate.'

-Watching the Downton Christmas special became for some years the price I paid for getting to watch the Doctor Who special earlier in the day.
-I couldn’t argue with the splendour of the costumes and locations, or with performances from the charismatic likes of Hugh Bonneville and Phyllis Logan.
-But it was all I could do not to shout lines from the Communist Manifesto at all the forelock tugging and aristocratic magnanimity happening on screen.
+Watching the Downton Christmas special became for some years the price I paid for being allowed to watch the Doctor Who special earlier in the day.
+I couldn’t argue with the splendour of the costumes and locations, or with performances from the charismatic likes of Maggie Smith, Hugh Bonneville and Phyllis Logan.
+But it was all I could do not to shout lines from the Communist Manifesto at all the forelock tugging and aristocratic magnanimity being celebrated on screen.

 The show’s engagement with the passage of time could be unintentionally hilarious, too.
 My own faulty memory has turned one inelegant bit of dialogue into this: ‘Of course, being a woman, I have very few rights compared to you men, at least until the suffrage movement and the First World War forces a change in women’s roles, which will lead to the vote and the first woman MP…’ I'm half surprised Lord Fellowes (Conservative) didn't carry the thought forward, and suggest the eventual rise of a shopkeeper's daughter to the preeminent role in the land.
 Too often, the series’ grasp of history was only a little less specious than that of Heartbeat.